Chincode123/Gymnasiearbete-Dronare/README.md

     ...
 }
 ```
-Secondly, the motors are configured
+Secondly, the motors are configured:
-- First, values for the [`MotorController`](#motorcontroller) class are set
+- First, values for the [`MotorController`](#motorcontroller) class are set.
-- Then, the pin-mode's for the motor-pins are set to ouput
+- Then, the pin modes for the motor pins are set to output.

 ```cpp
 void setup() {